Austin Apartments That Actually Allow Large Dogs (Verified List)

 Registration/certificationThere is no official ESA “registry.”
 Websites selling ESA certificates or IDs have no legal standing

-A property can deny an ESA request only if the specific animal poses a direct threat to health or safety that can’t be mitigated, and they must evaluate this case-by-case.
+A property can deny an ESA request only if the specific animal poses a direct threat to health or safety that can’t be reduced through reasonable measures.
+They must evaluate this on a case-by-case basis.
 A blanket breed ban doesn’t meet that standard under FHA.

 If you’re denied an ESA accommodation in Austin, you can file a complaint with the City of Austin’s fair housing office or the TWC Civil Rights Division.
 The Austin Tenants Council also provides guidance on fair housing rights.
 For complaints outside Austin city limits, contact TWC directly or file with HUD.